TheCrazyMaffin/wwoinfo/README.md

 Translated Knowledgebase/Utility for Werewolf Online and it's social media appearance

 # Notes for developrers

+The folders with a name starting with an underscore are used for the page internals.
+Only folders without an underscore are included in the sitemap.

 ## _posts
 Files have to follow `YEAR-MONTH-DAY-title.MARKUP`

+Place files in `_drafts` if unfinished/waiting to be published.
+Please keep in mind that anyone can view this repository, hence also drafts.

 ### Template